ch-stark/argocdpoliciesblog/blog.md

 ```

 * You have the capability to patch resources.
 This means if a Kubernetes-Object must contain certain values you specify `musthave` in case you can tolerate other fields.
-  Else - if the object must match exactly - you can specify `mustonlyhave`.
+  Else - if the object must match exactly - you must specify `mustonlyhave`.

-* We provide the option to just monitor resources instead of creating/patching them (inform, versus enforce).
+* We provide the option to just monitor resources instead of creating/patching them (`inform`, versus `enforce`).
 It is possible to monitor the status of any Kubernetes-Object.
   In this case we check for namespaces in `terminating` status leading to a violation.

 ```